redhat-nfvpe/toad/README.md

   the IPMI address/user/password is required, as well as the provisioning macs.
 - net_environment.yml: TripleO environment file that will be used.
 You can specify here all the typical TripleO settings that need to be customized.

+## RHN subscription

+On a Red Hat system, subscription of slaves can be managed automatically if you pass the right credentials:
+* rhn_subscription_username
+* rhn_subscription_password
+* rhn_subscription_pool_id

+Subscription can be managed automatically either on master or slaves, with the
+flags:
+* master_subscribe_rhn
+* slave_subscribe_rhn

 [toad_workflow]: https://raw.githubusercontent.com/redhat-nfvpe/toad/master/TOAD_Workflow.png